 Somewhere far away from earth, six crew members wake aboard a spaceship bound for a new colony.
 As clones, the crew members are accustomed to waking up in new bodies, usually with their memories intact.
 This time, though, decades of memories are missing.
 And worse, someone has murdered the old bodies of the crew members.
 Without any record of what happened and why, the crew must fight to solve a murder in which they are all prime suspects, even to themselves.

 An anonymous call comes in to the Stonybatter police station, instead of the emergency line in Dublin.
 The caller says that a woman may have fallen and hurt inside her own home.
 When police arrive, all the doors are locked and they find Aislinn Murray dead, but not from a fall.
 The case gets passed on to the Murder Squad.
 Detectives Conway and Moran have the case handed to them by their boss, just as they are looking to clock out and go home.
 Antoinette Conway is the only woman on the squad, and isn't well liked, she's brusque, confrontational, and keeps to herself.
+She's immediately

 Antoinette Conway and her partner, Stephen Moran, are rookies and outsiders on the Dublin Murder Squad.
 Just as they're about to finish up their night shift, the boss gives them another dud case: Aislinn Murray has been reported dead via an anonymous call to a local police station.
 It was obviously her boyfriend, with whom she had a dinner date planned.
 Open-and-closed.
 So why does the boss put a senior detective, Breslin, on the case to watch over them?
 And why does his help seem more like obstruction?

 In Laura Lippman's latest mystery, Wilde Lake, Luisa Brant is the newly-elected state's attorney for Howard County, Maryland, and she has some big shoes to fill.
 Her father held the position and was greatly admired (to the extent that any politician can be) during much of her childhood, and Luisa has just beaten out her mentor for the role in a hotly-contested election.
 Eager to prove herself worthy of her new position, she decides to personally act as the prosecutor in the first murder case that comes across her desk.
 The seemingly-straightforward killing of a single woman in her apartment by

 On the morning of May 6, 1963, Jeff Thompson and his sisters, Margaret, Patty, and Amy, departed for school.
 By that afternoon, their lives had irreparably changed.
 Their mother had been murdered, and their father soon was a suspect.
 Events leading up to the murder, as well as the immediate aftermath, are presented in the first half of the book, in the section titled Carol and Cotton.
 The relationships between family and friends following the murder provide the background for the second half of the book, Brother and Sisters, which tells of Carol and Cotton’s children’s lives after the murder.

 Imagine always being in second place - one step behind the same person over and over again.
 Juliet Townsend was that second place person to friend Madeleine Bell all throughout high school.
 They ran track together and Maddy was always the star while Juliet stood to the side.
 Ten years later, she is still second place to Maddy, although she doesn't realize it until Maddy comes waltzing into the Mid-Night Inn looking as beautiful and pristine as ever.
 Embarrassed, Juliet agrees to meet with her to talk through some issues from their past.
 Juliet, however, can't seem to figure out why Maddy has

 Casey Cox was twelve years old when she came home from school and found her father hanging in the garage.
 While the police investigators officially ruled her father’s death a suicide, Casey never believed that her father would kill himself, knowing she would be the one to find him.
 Now, ten years later, Casey walks in to find her best friend murdered just inside his front door.
 Brent, a journalist, had been investigating her father’s death and the circumstances surrounding it in an effort to help her find peace and move on with her life.